hopchouinard/Claraforge/why-it-works/README.md

 **[Intentional Design](META-IntentionalDesign.md)** - *Clara's Back-Stage Pass*

-- Candid insights into the design tensions and decisions behind Claraverse
+- Candid insights into the design tensions and decisions behind Claraforge
 - The stories behind self-selling prompts, transcript transparency, and audio on-ramps
 - Real talk about why certain choices were made (and which ones were controversial)

 **[Pattern Language & Context](META-PatternLanguageAndContext.md)** - *Naming Things So Your Brain Doesn't Implode*

-- The taxonomy of pattern tags that make Claraverse navigable
+- The taxonomy of pattern tags that make Claraforge navigable
 - Context-stacking rules that prevent information chaos
 - Guidelines for adding new patterns while maintaining coherence